silentorb/design-and-development/articles/beneath-blockchain.md

 * Independent of a fully decentralized solution, Bitcoin and Ethereum are comprised of many useful paradigms and mechanisms that can be incorporated into centralized apps
 * Most blockchain app developers write centralized code that incorporate few blockchain paradigms and mechanisms
   * Instead, blockchain apps tend to interface with decentralized nodes and put all of the decentralization weight on them
+  * Even smart contracts hide many of the powerful blockchain paradigms from smart contract programmers
+    * For example, under the hood EVM contract data storage is immutable but EVM programmers can write code as though the data is mutable
 * There has been a tendency with the initial waves of blockchain pioneers to be excited about blockchains at a high level, without realizing that for a blockchain, the sum is not more valuable than its parts—it is valuable *because* of its parts
   * The invidivual parts of a blockchain each have intrinsic value and utility
 * It would be practical for more blockchain projects to take a step back and examine how blockchain principles could be injected into traditional, centralized solutions